jchuong/jchuong.github.io/_posts/2016-01-07-jinhao-x750-review.md

 ## Features

 The X750 comes with no packaging other than a plastic sleeve, though I'm not even sure if that is the official packaging.
-I have no idea if Jinhao actually has official resellers of its products (I bought my pen from Goulet, but I have no idea if Goulet or JetPens contacts them directly).
+I have no idea if Jinhao actually has official resellers of its products (I bought my pen from [Goulet Pens](http://www.gouletpens.com/jinhao-x750-fountain-pen-shimmering-sands-medium/p/JIN-X750-Sands), but I have no idea if Goulet or JetPens contacts them directly).
 The X750 comes in many finishes:  black, matte black, gold, silver, checkered, "ice flower red" (red and black) and Night Sky (black with sparkles).
 The X750 I have is the Night Sky finish (I also use "Shimmering Sands", it is sometimes called that).

 ![x750 vs Metropolitan](/assets/posts/jinhao-x750-review-img/x750-w-metro.jpg)
 The X750 is a big pen, and quite hefty at over 30g with the cap on because of the brass body construction.
 The length is actually comparable to the Pilot Metropolitan when capped, but the X750 is longer uncapped.
 Furthermore, the X750 doesn't taper off on the ends, thus giving more material for the weight.